exness/go-flink-sql-driver/README.md

 | DATE / TIME / TIMESTAMP | time.Time     | sql.NullTime    |
 | BINARY / VARBINARY      | []byte        | []byte          |
 | ROW / MAP / ARRAY       | []byte        | []byte          |

 ---

-## Streaming behavior
-Use contexts to bound your streaming queries.
-Cancellation or deadline expiration will gracefully end the stream (the driver closes the operation and the gateway cleans up).

----